frankiebaffa/qmk_rgb_on_off_writeup/README.md

 	}
 }
 ```

+The variable `space` here is set to an array of 3 different numbers here.
+I'm trying to remember why 2 years after writing this code.
+Looking at the `if`
+conditions here, I think that when in *MIT* layout (2u spacebar), the space
+switch occupies the `41` position on the PCB, but due to the wider keycap,
+physically occupies the space above the `41`, `42`, and `43` rgb cells.
+So if
+you are using the keyboard in its *Grid* layout (no 2u spacebar), you can
+probably remove the `space` variable definition and all of those `if` conditions
+except for `if (loc == 255)`.

 I no longer have the keymap.c for my planck lite, or the planck lite itself, so
 I am unable to test this code against the latest version QMK, but this should be